AKVorrat/platformregulation-text/text.md

 > [What is the Difference Between a Sponsored Post and a Paid Ad?](https://blog.envisionitsolutions.com/what-is-the-difference-between-a-sponsored-post-and-a-paid-ad)

 ## `MUST` API Accessibility
 By API accessible, we understand a computer information system that gives access to all content via a unique identifier.
 This requires that all data has to be downloadable in bulk, by day, week, year and per country.
-New data shall to be accessible via the system within a day of being published.
+New data shall be accessible via the system within a day of being published.
 APIs should be designed in a way to sustain independent research and long-term studies.

 > [Facebook and Google: This is What an Effective Ad Archive API Looks Like](https://blog.mozilla.org/blog/2019/03/27/facebook-and-google-this-is-what-an-effective-ad-archive-api-looks-like/)
 > [Facebook's Ad Archive API is Inadequate](https://blog.mozilla.org/blog/2019/04/29/facebooks-ad-archive-api-is-inadequate/)